aoumess/EBAII_n1_SC_helper/README.md

 # EBAII_n1_SC_helper
-Helper package for the analysis of single cell RNAseq data in the Seurat format
+Set of functions to help the analysis of single cell RNAseq data from a Seurat object.
+Targeted at the EBAII n1 Single-cell RNAseq training session.